rkronen/Brook90_R/README.md

 # Brook90 coded in R
-by Lisa Marie Oehlschlägel
+by Rico Kronenberg and Lisa Marie Oehlschlägel

 ### Manual for the Use of the BROOK90 R Implementation
-This manual describes how to run the BROOK90 R implementation, based on the model by Federer, what files are necessary to download and what changes need to be done in the R-scripts.
+This manual describes how to run the BROOK90 as R implementation, based on the model by Federer, what files are necessary to download and what changes need to be done in the R-scripts.

 ![Output](https://github.com/rkronen/Brook90_R/blob/master/Documentation/Plot_Output/model_results.png)